Woman in prayer, an elegant painting on canvas from the 19th century

 Description

-Emile Vloors Woman praying, oil painting on canvas from 1894 depicting the interior of a church with an elderly woman sitting in prayer next to a hanging icon of the Virgin Mary.
+Emile Vloors Woman praying, oil painting on canvas from 1894 depicting the interior of a church with an elderly woman sitting in prayer next to a hanging icon dedicated to the Virgin Mary.
 The painting is in good condition, signed in the lower left corner by Emile Vloors ’94 Bruges, and framed in a modern ebony oak wood frame.
 Albert Émile Vloors or Emil Vloors, born May 31, 1871, in Borgerhout, died December 29, 1952, in Antwerp, was a Belgian painter and sculptor.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+This style features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details